-Municipal Separate Storm Sewer Systems (MS4): Stormwater from MS4s can transport pollutants (e.g., bacteria) to surface waterbodies during or shortly after storm events.
-There are no MS4s in the MCW.
+Municipal Separate Storm Sewer Systems (MS4): Stormwater from MS4s can transport pollutants (e.g., bacteria, nutrients and/or sediment) to surface waterbodies during or shortly after storm events.
+IDEM identified one MS4 permittee in the VFMRW, the City of Seymour (INR040082) which was assigned a portion of the bacteria WLA (Table 5 of this Decision Document), a portion of the phosphorus WLA (Table 7 of this Decision Document) and a portion of the TSS WLA (Table 8 of this Decision Document).

 Stormwater runoff from permitted construction and industrial areas: Construction sites and NPDES permitted industrial sites may contribute sediment to surface waters during stormwater runoff events.
-For certain subwatersheds, the MCW TSS TMDLs assumed that there would be sediment stormwater inputs from construction and industrial sites.
+For certain subwatersheds, the VFMRW TSS TMDLs assumed that there would be sediment stormwater inputs from construction and industrial sites.
 Therefore, in select subwatersheds, IDEM calculated a WLA to be assigned to construction stormwater and/or industrial stormwater (Table 8 of this Decision Document).
-Construction areas in the MCW must comply with the requirements of IDEM's Stormwater Program.
-Industrial facilities which discharge wastewater to surface waters in the MCW must obtain an industrial wastewater permit which include effluent limitations.
+Construction areas in the VFMRW must comply with the requirements of IDEM's Stormwater Program.
+Industrial facilities which discharge wastewater to surface waters in the VFMRW must obtain an industrial wastewater permit which include effluent limitations.